inducer/pycuda/doc/source/metaprog.rst

 to consider compiling data size into your code as a constant.
 This can have significant performance benefits, resulting mainly from decreased fetch times and less register pressure.
-In particular, multiplications by constans are much more efficiently carried out that general variable-variable multiplications.
+In particular, multiplications by constants are much more efficiently carried out than general variable-variable multiplications.

 Loop Unrolling